TarasPyzo/coding-challenge/README.md

 Do not spent more than 3 hours on this project.
 Do not worry about adding functionality not listed in the product requirements.
 Do not spend a lot of time on styling.

-Please upload your finished project to a Github repo and send to Robert at robert@coilelectric.com.
+Please upload your finished project to a Github repo and send to Andy at andy.kwon@coilinc.com.
 Should you need anything clarified please use that same email.
 Questions are welcome!